llang629/hexpop/README.md

 Assumes environment has been set up for [Google Cloud CLI access](https://cloud.google.com/sdk/docs/install), including BigQuery.

+Separate coverage modules for Explorer and Mappers, so each can be updated at a pace appropraite for its respective API.

 Modules listed below in expected order of use.

 |Module|Description|